newrelic/helm-charts/charts/newrelic-logging/README.md

 | `dnsConfig`                                                  | [DNS configuration](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-dns-config) that will be added to the pods.
 Can be configured also with `global.dnsConfig`.                                                                                                                                                                                         | `{}`                                                                            |
 | `fluentBit.criEnabled`                                       | We assume that `kubelet`directly communicates with the container engine using the [CRI](https://kubernetes.io/docs/concepts/overview/components/#container-runtime) specification.
 Set this to `false` if your K8s installation uses [dockershim](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/) instead, in order to get the logs properly parsed. | `true`                                                                          |

-### Proxy support

-Since Fluent Bit Kubernetes plugin is using [newrelic-fluent-bit-output](https://github.com/newrelic/newrelic-fluent-bit-output) we can configure the [proxy support](https://github.com/newrelic/newrelic-fluent-bit-output#proxy-support) in order to set up the proxy configuration.

 ### Fluent Bit persistence modes

 Fluent Bit uses a database file to keep track of tailed and sent log lines from files, this database file is by default stored on the node using a `hostPath` mount.
 It's specifically stored (by default) on `/var/log/flb_kube.db` to keep things simple, as we're already mounting `/var` for accessing container logs.